 When it’s time to file a claim, connect the repair shop to your administrator’s claims department.
 Your provider won’t pay for repairs without giving authorization before work begins.
 In some cases, you may need to authorize a teardown diagnosis, which you’ll pay for unless the repair is covered under your contract.
 After a covered repair is done, Vehicle Assurance will pay the repair facility directly.
 You’ll just have to pay your deductible, which varies between providers and plan options.

 Vehicle Assurance Reviews

 Vehicle Assurance has a B+ rating from the BBB but only one star overall from customer reviews.
-As we mentioned, the BBB has issued an alert on Vehicle Assurance.
+Vehicle Assurance is also lacking accreditation from the BBB and, as we mentioned, the BBB has issued an alert on Vehicle Assurance.